Get in touch

 What I learned

 The AI prototyping process changed how I think about the space between design, engineering and product management.
 Getting concepts into code earlier made all of our processes faster.
-When I started at Superna, we utilized the double diamond approach, and after AI was integrated into our processes, that became almost obsolete.
+When I started at Superna, we utilized the Double Diamond approach, and after AI was integrated into our processes, that became almost obsolete.
 This is an area that I’m still understanding and exploring.

 Working within a two-person design team on a complex platform improved my ability to prioritize.
 I learned to move fast through iterations rather than always waiting for the perfect design.